GlobalInvertebrateGenomicsAlliance/GIGAIII_bioinformatics_workshop/geneprediction/shortcut.md

 - -c , number of cores, adjust accordingly
 - -l , where you extracted your busco ortholog set e.g. eukaryota_odb9
 - -o , where to store the output of the run
+- -m , mode to run in our case genome -

 The error below occurs sometimes, the solution is to run with less or no threads